MileHacker Logo

 Local Spending

-Support local businesses by dining at family-run restaurants and shopping at independent boutiques in the Amagasaki Chuo Shopping Street.
+Support local businesses by dining at family-run restaurants and buying things at independent shops in the Amagasaki Chuo Shopping Street.

 Conscious Spending

-Prioritize businesses that represent local culture and contribute to the community's prosperity.
+Prioritize businesses that represent local culture plus aid the community's prosperity.